The award will be presented at an event in Ashland, OR on Saturday, October 22, 2016; details will be announced later.

 - 1990 Marshall Barron

-Do you know someone that has made a long term and exceptional contribution to the mission of CDSS?
-Has this contribution benefited more than one geographical area or generation?
+Your help is needed!
+Do you know someone who has made a long term and exceptional contribution to the mission of CDSS?
+Has this contribution benefited more than one geographical area and/or generation?
 Has he or she worked in conjunction with CDSS for more than twenty years?
 If the answer is "yes" to all of these, then you may know a future recipient of the CDSS Lifetime Contribution Award (LCA).

 Examples of a significant contribution include: increasing the quality of what we do by inspiration, instruction or excellent example; bringing what we do to new communities; expanding the repertoire of dance, music and/or song through scholarship or original composition; working behind the scenes or enabling others to make these contributions.

 Your recommendation must include the name, address, phone number and email address of the person you are recommending as well as your own name and full contact information.
 Recommendations must be for living persons.
-Be sure to include one page highlighting why the person you are recommending deserves the award.
+Be sure to include one page highlighting the person’s significant accomplishments, innovations and examples of leadership.
+The Awards Committee may not know the person you are recommending so this is the type of information that would help us get to know her or him:

-- List of major events involving your candidate, describing the nature of your candidate's involvement [Example: 1994, Program Director, Pinewoods Early Music Week]
+- Major events involving your candidate, describing the nature of his/her involvement (example: 1994, Program Director, Pinewoods Early Music Week)

-- Description of how your candidate's work benefited more than one generation [Examples: X has taught dancing to children at Family Weeks and to seniors at Elderhostel events.
-Y's book of contra tunes has been in print for over 20 years; it is a standard in the contra dance community.]
+- Description of how your candidate’s work benefited more than one generation (examples: X has taught dancing to children at Family Weeks and to seniors at Elderhostel events; Y’s book of contra tunes has been in print for over 20 years and is a standard in the contra dance community)

-- Description of how your candidate's work benefited more than one geographical area [Example: On moving from Berkeley, where he helped found the San Francisco English Country Dance, Z became involved with Boston's morris and sword community, playing for teams throughout New England.]
+- Description of how your candidate’s work benefited more than one geographical area (example: founded the San Francisco English Country Dance, later became involved with Boston’s morris and sword community, playing for teams throughout New England)

-- We also need to know if you would be willing to ensure the organization of an award event, or to organize it yourself, if the person you recommend should receive the LCA for 2016.
+We also need to know if you would be willing to ensure the organization of an award event, or to organize it yourself, if the person you recommend should receive the LCA for 2017.
 If you are not able to do it, please include the name(s) and contact info for people who would like to do the organizing.
-Award events are organized in conjunction with CDSS, working with Caroline Batson.
+Award events are organized in conjunction with CDSS.

-The Awards Committee will review recommendations in late March 2015 and submit our recommendation to the CDSS Governing Board for its decision.
-Thank you for providing detailed, thoughtful recommendations for us to review.
+People recommended in prior years stay on the list for consideration until they receive the award (or are no longer with us).
+The Awards Committee will review new and existing recommendations in April 2016 and submit our recommendation to the CDSS Governing Board for its decision.
+Thank you for providing informative, thoughtful recommendations for us to review.

 CDSS has expanded its Lifetime Contribution Award to include the possibility of awarding it posthumously.
 It is intended to honor those who were deserving of and likely to receive the Lifetime Achievement Award (LCA) but who passed on before they could be honored.
 The Posthumous award will be given to honor the work done by such persons and to hold them up as exemplars of the attributes CDSS values.
 It is not intended as an annual award; there is no obligation to give the recognition every year and no more than one will be given in a calendar year.